aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/20-create-project/300-structure.md

 app.synth()
 ```

-This code loads and instantiate the `MyStack` class from the
+This code loads and instantiates two instances of the `MyStack` class from
 `hello/hello_stack.py` file.
 We won't need to look at this file anymore.

 ## The main stack